marc2332/bliss/doc/docs/library.md

 ## Using BLISS as a library

-BLISS modules can be used in any python envirenment.
-In order to work correctly the environement variables `BEACON_HOST` and potentially `TANGO_HOST` must be present.
+BLISS modules can be used in any python environment.
+In order to work correctly the environment variables `BEACON_HOST` and potentially `TANGO_HOST` must be present.

 !!! note
     Have a look at the ["Use Bliss without Hardware"](index.md#use-bliss-without-hardware) section in case you want to have a look at this BLISS feature without disturbing beamline operation.
     The examples given below are based on the provided _test_configuration_.

 Start a simple python shell e.g. like this:

 ```bash
 $ TANGO_HOST=localhost:20000 BEACON_HOST=localhost python
 ```

-of cause the values of `TANGO_HOST` and `BEACON_HOST` have to be changed to the approprate values - or not to be set at all if they are available in the environment already.
+of course the values of `TANGO_HOST` and `BEACON_HOST` have to be changed to the appropriate values - or not to be set at all if they are available in the environment already.

-The entrypoint to work with objects configured in BEACON is
+The entry-point to work with objects configured in BEACON is:

 ```python
 >>> from bliss.config import static